 - If you have a divorce or temporary separation case pending, bring your case number with you, or you will have to provide it to the instructor later.

 If a course is held in a courthouse, you will have to pass through airport-type security to enter the building, so do not bring anything that might be considered a weapon or contraband.

 For most locations, free parking is available and entry into the building is obvious.
 Access to the Matheson Courthouse in Salt Lake City (maps.google.com) may be less obvious.
-There is a surface pay-lot immediately to the west of the courthouse, accessible only from 500 South, westbound.
 There is an underground pay-lot at the courthouse, which is accessible only from 400 South, eastbound, and it is not open on Saturday.
 Limited metered street parking is available nearby.